Skip to content

 peaks in England

-Skiddaw is one of the highest peaks in England and the 4th highest in the Lake District.
-The 931-metre Skiddaw is one of the oldest formations in England and probably in the whole of Europe.
+Skiddaw is one of the highest peaks in England and the fourth highest in the Lake District.
+At 931 metres, it is one of the oldest formations in England and probably in Europe.

 Skiddaw is nestled north of Keswick town, overlooking the Derwent Water.
-The peak doesn’t get the recognition it deserves.
-It offers some of the most spectacular views in the north-western lakes.
+The peak doesn’t get the recognition it deserves, but it offers some of the most spectacular views in the northwestern lakes.

-The peak is surrounded by valleys of lesser height, which enriches the magical structure and appearance of Skiddaw.
-Additionally, being a non-volcanic peak makes it great for hiking, even for the most inexperienced hikers.
+The peak is surrounded by valleys of lesser height, which enriches Skiddaw’s magical structure and appearance.
+Being a non-volcanic peak makes it great for hiking, even for the most inexperienced hikers.

 Loughrigg Fell